StarCitizenWiki/API/readme.md

 Comm-Links should be accessible through `API_URL/api/comm-links`.

 #### Import downloaded Comm-Links
-Downloaded Comm-Links can be imported by calling `php artisan comm-links:import-all`.
+Downloaded Comm-Links can be imported by calling `php artisan comm-links:import --all`.
 This command will dispatch parsing jobs for every downloaded Comm-Link found in `storage/app/comm_links`.

 #### Download specific Comm-Links